Stewartsl17/NBA_Analysis_Final_Project/README.md

 ### Easy Ensemble AdaBoost Classifier <br>
   ![](https://github.com/Stewartsl17/NBA_Analysis_Final_Project/blob/main/Images/EA%20Classifier%20-%20ML%20Modeling.png)

 •	Overall we were able to achieve accuracy scores of 82-83%, with the Logistic Regression model leading the pack in the accuracy measure.

-Our next steps will be to test this model with data from the 2021 season when we are able to gather more data.
+## Future Considerations

+Based on the work currently done in this project, we hope to do some of the following in the future:
+•	Testing our model on the current NBA season
+•	Shifting from Macro to Micro - Reworking the model to work on player level data
+•	Looking further at the other variables within the dataset and beyond
+•	Looking at defensive characteristics and trying to create defensive predictions